descope/auth-hosting/README.md

 4. `debug` query parameter is optional.
 If debug mode is needed use `debug=true`.

+5. `bg` query parameter is optional.
+If you wish to use a different background color, you can use this parameter. (ex. `bg=black` or `bg=gray`)

-5. `wide` query parameter is optional.
+6. `wide` query parameter is optional.
 If wide mode is nedded use `wide=true`.
 This will widen the flow component that is rendered, which is used for large forms made with Flow screens.

 **Using .env**